-To get involved in the ‘Get your man in the kitchen’ campaign, you can encourage your male clients, family members and friends to showcase their culinary skills on social media such as Instagram, Twitter or Facebook.
+To get involved in the ‘Get your man in the kitchen’ campaign, you can encourage your male friends, family members and clients to showcase their culinary skills on social media such as Instagram, Twitter or Facebook.
 Wearing a daggy apron is optional.
-Just be sure to use the hashtag
+Just be sure to use the hashtag #getyourmaninthekitchen when posting.

-You can look forward to seeing more of your male clients and the men in your life in the kitchen, and I look forward to hearing their success stories… Just don’t blame me if they don’t clean up after themselves.
+You can look forward to seeing more of the men in your life in the kitchen, and I look forward to hearing their success stories… Just don’t blame me if they don’t clean up after themselves.